doitsujin/dxvk/README.md

 ### External tools

-On Linux there exists a wide ecosystem of programs to automate setting up DXVK or even let it auto-update.
-To name a few tools
+On Linux there exists a wide ecosystem of programs to manage your Wine game installs.
+These tools can also install or even auto-update DXVK.
+To name a few tools with different capabilities
 [Bottles](https://github.com/bottlesdevs/Bottles),
 [Heroic](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher),
 [Lutris](https://github.com/lutris/lutris) and [Winetricks](https://github.com/Winetricks/winetricks).
+There is also a simple [setup_script.sh](https://gist.github.com/doitsujin/1652e0e3382f0e0ff611e70142684d01) that might work for your use case.
 This is clearly not an exhaustive list nor a recommendation to use any of said tools.
 Use the method that you best see fit!

 Here an example on how to install DXVK from the command line via Winetricks:

 ```
-WINEPREFIX=/path/to/wineprefix
+export WINEPREFIX=/path/to/wineprefix
 winetricks dxvk
 ```